 I went through so many!
 The most known one was Young Short-A. Hangs head in shame.

 February 28, 2017 in the US and Canada (Balzer + Bray/HarperCollins).
-International release dates will be posted on the site.
-You can find out what countries and languages it will be published in on my Books page!
+International release dates are posted on the site.
+You can find out what countries and languages it has been published in on this page!

 Possibly!
 It depends on my schedule as well as other factors.
 Please feel free to use the information on my Contact page.

 The long version or the short version?
 For the long version, check out this post from my old blog.
 The short version?
 I wrote a book, rewrote it, queried it to literary agents, rewrote it again, and queried it.
 Then I wrote another book (The Hate U Give) and reached out to my future agent, Brooks Sherman, on Twitter to see if it was something agents may be interested in.
 He said yes and asked to see it.
 A few months later, I signed with him.
 About three months after that, he had me in a 13-publishing house auction.

 Yep!
 It was one of the craziest weeks of my life.
 Thankfully, Brooks is part agent, part therapist, part superhero.